-Finally, as with most cashback cards, there is no annual fee for the Blue Cash Everyday® Card from American Express – this means choosing it over the American Express Green Card puts an extra $95 in your pocket each year.
+Finally, as with most cashback cards, there is no annual fee for the Blue Cash Everyday® Card from American Express (See Rates & Fees) – this means choosing it over the American Express Green Card puts an extra $95 in your pocket each year.

-Another fantastic cashback credit card is the Citi Double Cash.
-Like with the Blue Cash Everyday® Card from American Express card detailed above, Citi Double Cash cardholders enjoy having no annual fee as well as a simple rewards structure – 1% back when they make a purchase and another 1% when they pay their balance.
+Another fantastic cashback credit card is the Citi® Double Cash Card.
+Like with the Blue Cash Everyday® Card from American Express card detailed above, Citi® Double Cash Card cardholders enjoy having no annual fee as well as a simple rewards structure – 1% back when they make a purchase and another 1% when they pay their balance.

-Neither card offers any signing bonus, which is not great when compared to other major credit cards, most of whom provide incentives and rewards for new customers.
+Neither card offers any welcome bonus, which is not great when compared to other major credit cards, most of whom provide incentives and rewards for new customers.

-Continuing down the line with non-American Express options for consumers, we come to the Barclaycard Arrival Plus World Elite Mastercard.
-Consumers who are looking to get travel rewards will have a hard time finding a card that serves them better than the Barclaycard Arrival Plus.
+Continuing down the line with non-American Express options for consumers, we come to the Capital One® Venture® Rewards Credit Card.
+Consumers who are looking to get travel rewards will have a hard time finding a card that serves them better than the Capital One® Venture® Rewards Credit Card.

 With the American Express Green Card, consumers have two options for receiving travel rewards.
 The first is by directly booking flights and hotel stays using their Membership Rewards points.
 The second method involves transferring Membership Rewards points to loyalty programs.
-Either way you choose to use your points for travel with the Amex Green Card, you will be getting a rewards rate significantly lower than that of the Barclaycard’s 2.1%.
+Either way you choose to use your points for travel with the Amex Green Card, you will be getting a rewards rate significantly lower than that of the Capital One® Venture® Rewards Credit Card’s 2%.

-Not only that, but the Barclaycard Arrival Plus offers far simpler redemption options than the American Express Green Card.
+Not only that, but the Capital One® Venture® Rewards Credit Card offers far simpler redemption options than the American Express Green Card.
 With the Capital One® Venture® Rewards Credit Card, there is no need to transfer points or to redeem them when making purchases.
 You simply use your card as you would normally, and at the end of each month your points can be used as statement credits to help pay off charges on your bill.

-Both the Green Card and the Barclaycard Arrival Plus require consumers to have excellent credit, therefore there is no reason to think that either card is less attainable than the other.
-On top of all the functionality mentioned above, consumers who choose the Barclaycard Arrival Plus over the Green Card will enjoy a lower annual rate and bonus miles.
+Both the Green Card and the Capital One® Venture® Rewards Credit Card require consumers to have excellent credit, therefore there is no reason to think that either card is less attainable than the other.

 American Express Green Card Resources